rbscouto/rbscouto.github.io/research.md

 slug: /research
 ---

-Here you can find out about the talks I gave on my research and some relevant events I attended.
+Here you can find out about the talks I gave on my research as well as some relevant events I attended.

 <h3> Talks </h3>